 Professor, Department of Pathology, Institute of Medical Sciences, Banaras Hindu University, Varanasi-221005, Uttar Pradesh, India.

 Introduction: Breast cancer is a heterogeneous disease that may differ in therapeutic response and prognosis despite similarities in histopathologic types, grade and stage.
 Molecular studies have identified distinct subtypes of breast carcinoma each having unique recognisable phenotypes and clinical outcomes.

-Materials and Methods: Present study was a prospective cross-sectional observational study based on mastectomy specimens of 122 cases of consecutive cases of invasive breast cancer submitted over 1.71 years in Department of Pathology, Institute of Medical Sciences, Banaras Hindu University, Varanasi, Uttar Pradesh, India.
+Materials and Methods: Present study was a prospective crosssectional observational study based on mastectomy specimens of 122 cases of consecutive cases of invasive breast cancer submitted from June 2012 to February 2014 in Department of Pathology, Institute of Medical Sciences, Banaras Hindu University, Varanasi, Uttar Pradesh, India.
 On IHC staining with Estrogen Receptors (ER), Progesterone Receptors (PR), Human Epidermal growth factor Receptor 2 (HER2), Cytokeratin (CK5/6) and Epidermal Growth Factor Receptor (EGFR) these cases were classified into Luminal A, Luminal B, HER2 overexpression, basal like and normal breast like molecular subclass.
 All statistical analysis were performed using Statistical Package for the Social Sciences (SPSS) version 16 (SPSS, Inc., Chicago, IL, USA).